Pancreatic Cancer Treatment

 Newer technologies like 3-dimensional conformal radiotherapy (3D-CRT) and intensity modulated radiation therapy (IMRT) are being evaluated for use in treating pancreatic cancers.
 Ask your radiation oncologist for more information on these treatments.

 If you live in the Southeast region of the U.S. and are ready to take the next step in your pancreatic treatment, consider SERO.
-Our team of 30+ board-certified physicians are eager to assist you with your radiation therapy care.
+Our team of 30+ board-certified physicians and doctors treating cancer are eager to assist you with your radiation therapy care.
 Contact us or visit one of our 20 cancer treatment centers in Charlotte, NC and surrounding locations.

 Possible Side Effects